K3 Wasm Internal Specifications

 Environment variables

 Environment variables are created at deployment time, encrypted and stored in our backend.
 These environment variables are called during runtime by the Executor and installed into the WASM instance before execution.
-The environment string is in the same format as local .env
+The environment string is in the same format as local .env files, lines of KEY=VALUE pairs.
+The Env attribute tells the executor to install these Env vars to the WASM runtime:\

 Inputs